JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 * Analysis of massive data sets that cannot fit in memory
 * Online analysis in which interim answers are required while an analysis is still underway

-Before we begin to discuss the use of `DataStream`'s in Julia, we need to distinguish between streaming data and online analysis:
+Before we begin to discuss the use of `DataStream` in Julia, we need to distinguish between streaming data and online analysis:

 * Streaming data involves low memory usage access to a data source.
 Typically, one demands that a streaming data algorithm use much less memory than would be required to simply represent the full raw data source in main memory.
 * Online analysis involves computations on data for which interim answers must be available.
 For example, given a list of a trillion numbers, one would like to have access to the estimated mean after seeing only the first _N_ elements of this list.
 Online estimation is essential for building practical statistical systems that will be deployed in the wild.
 Online analysis is the _sine qua non_ of active learning, in which a statistical system selects which data points it will observe next.